h15200/notes/dataStructures.md

 A breath first search will explore the root and all of its neighbor roots, and then those neighbors A depth first search will explore one neighbor all the way until it reaches a leaf

+- depth first can be done recursively or iteratively with a stack. these two methods will have different ordering of visited vertices, but will both be valid depth first searches.

 // breadthFirst(graph, 1) - what is the distance form this root to all nodes in this graph
 // returns something like { 0:1, 1:0, 2:infinity, 3:3 }